ezbz/graphitus/README.md

 Installation
 ============
-Graphitus is pure client side, all you have to do to run it is put it under a web-server that can serve http requests.
+Graphitus is pure client side, all you have to do to run it is put it under a web-server that can serve HTTP requests.

 Configuration
 =============

 Graphitus dashboards are defined using JSON notation.
-These configuration files can be stored in a document database like [couchdb](http://couchdb.apache.org/) or [mongo](http://www.mongodb.org/) and can also be placed on the file system where dashboards are served.
+These configuration snippets can be stored in a document database like [couchdb](http://couchdb.apache.org/) or [mongo](http://www.mongodb.org/) and can also be files on the server.

 Graphitus Configuration
 -----------------------